 Grape research is conducted using a freeze-dried table grape powder, designed to facilitate reproducible data and to provide researchers with a grape sample that is available year round.
 A grape powder placebo is also made available.

 If you are a researcher who would like to submit a Letter of Intent to the commission, please review the attached documents which outline the guidelines for submitting.
-Letters of Intent are due to the commission Tuesday, December 1, 2020 by 5 p.m.
+Letters of Intent are due to the commission on Wednesday, December 1, 2021 by 5 p.m.
 PST.

 Research Grant Resources